 Open adoptions are the most common types of adoptions today.
 If you are considering adoption, you may be wondering what is an open adoption?

-An open adoption is defined as an adoption in which both the birth parents and the adoptive parents share contact information to a level in which they feel comfortable.
+Open adoption is defined as adoption in which both the birth parents and the adoptive parents share contact information to a level at which they feel comfortable.
 Continued contact after the adoption is common, and only to a degree that all parties involved consent and feel respected.

 Open adoption can mean different things to different people.
 This is because open adoptions leave room for flexibility for both the birth parents and the adoptive parents.

 The openness of adoption is only to a level in which both parties feel comfortable, so each open adoption is customized to fit everyone’s degree of comfort.